Otoplasty in Ontario, CA

 Like many of Dr. Machida’s surgical procedures, otoplasty is performed using only local anesthetic( children usually require general anesthesia).
-Dr. Machida is able to perform otoplasty with local anesthetic because he has the skill and experience to complete the surgery in a quick, safe procedure.
+Dr. Machida is able to perform otoplasty with local anesthetic because he has the skill and experience to complete the surgery in a quick, safe surgical procedure.
 And because Dr. Machida uses local anesthetic, patients don’t have to worry about nausea, waking up groggy, dizziness, or any of the side effects associated with general anesthesia.

 The otoplasty will be performed in Second to Creation’s private surgical center.
 The otoplasty will begin by creating incisions in the back of the ear—where any scarring that develops will be easy to hide.
 Dr. Machida will then reshape and reduce the tissues to create a more proportionally-sized ear.
-Otoplasty also sutures the tissues to “pin” the ears back, or reshapes the cartilaginous structures to make sure the ears don’t stick out so prominently from the face.
+Otoplasty also sutures the tissues to “pin” protruding ears back, or reshapes the cartilaginous structures to make sure the ears don’t stick out so prominently from the face.

-Your Recovery from Otoplasty
+Your Recovery from Ear Surgery

 Your ears will likely be sore, swollen, and tender immediately after your otoplasty.
 Your ears will need to be protected while they heal, so they will be covered with a protective wrap 3 days after the otoplasty.
 These coverings will need to stay on day and night for 1-2 weeks, and after that you can switch to only wearing them at night for 4-6 weeks.
 You’ll also be advised to refrain from any strenuous activity or working out for about a month.
 The patient will be asked to stay at home from school or work for at least a week.

 To many of our patients, otoplasty isn’t just another cosmetic procedure: it’s a chance to attain a more natural, balanced appearance once and for all.
-If you or a loved one would like a chance to be free from unsightly ears, contact Second to Creation’s office in the Inland Empire now for a consultation.
+If you or a loved one would like a chance to be free from unsightly ears, contact Second to Creation’s office in the Inland Empire now to schedule a consultation.

 Brian K. Machida, MD, FACS